 2005: Canadian conservation history was made when London philanthropists Richard and Beryl Ivey made a $1 million gift to the TTLT Opportunities Fund.
 This fund supports the cost of securing and stewarding natural and cultural lands.

-2008: The fund received an additional $500,000 estate gift from Beryl.
+2008: The fund received an additional $500,000 gift from the estate of Beryl Ivey.
 This gift was directed towards TTLT's efforts at Skunk's Misery.

 Protecting Lands, Habitats and Natural Heritage